Frequently Asked Questions

 How do I choose a pet cremation urn?

 There are a number of different types of pet cremation urns.
 Each on will speak to a different taste, but they all have the same function.
 There are wooden boxes, metal urns, biodegradable urns, hand crafted and mass produced pet urns.
-At Alex in Welderland we do focus on the hand crafted pet urns.
-We also make sure that our urns are exclusive and not offered anywhere else.
+At Alex in Welderland I only offer hand crafted pet urns, made by myself.
+I also make sure that my urns are exclusive and not offered anywhere else.
 But that does not make ours the only option.
 Sometimes pricing plays a factor.
 Or speed.
 Sometimes a simple wooden box is all you need.
 Every choice is good.

-There are some things you want to look for when purchasing an pet urn.
+There are some things you want to look for when purchasing a pet urn.

 1- Quality.
 Is the urn going to hold up over a long period of time?
 Will the glue on wood hold?
 Are there any cracks in the seams that will expand with changes in temperature that will allow cremains to come through?